moonline/UW.Olivos-Roche/Paper.rst

        * No bicycle lanes/paths or parkings
        * No monitored bicycle stations

 The bicycle infrastructure in Olivos, Roche does clearly not satisfy the cyclists needs.
-That mode is almost ignored by the municipality.
 The only existing bicycle infrastructure are the bicycle racks on the train.

-The local streets allow safe cycling, but count with a lot of speed bumps and at-grade sewer canals.
+The local streets allow safe cycling, but count with a lot of speed bumps and at-grade sewers.

 Scooters
 --------

-As scooters did not yet arrive to Olivos, there is not yet any thought about their integration into the public space and traffic flows.
+As scooters did not yet arrive to Olivos, there aren't yet experiences with them.
-Most critiques for walking and cycling also apply for scooters.
-There is no dedicated infrastructure, where you can ride them and you can't ride them eighter on the sidewalks.
+It can be assumed, most critiques for walking and cycling also apply for scooters.

 Public transport